Is it hard dating someone with a child?

 If you're considering being involved with a single parent, have a crush on one, or currently in a relationship with a single mom or single dad — but it's not working out, here is my message to you:

-It's perfectly fine not to want to date a parent.
+It's perfectly fine not to want to date someone with kids.

 Some people prefer to date within their religion or people with certain physical attributes, or only people who own lime-green Lamborghinis.
 I'm not your therapist, and I'm not here to tell you how you are limiting your soul by adhering to a shortlist of dating must-haves.